 Entering and Leaving the Examination Room

 You should be ready to enter morning examinations at 09:15am.
-You should be ready to enter afternoon examinations at 14:15.
-You can enter the examination room up to 45 minutes after the doors open, (i.e. until 10:00 or 15:00).
+You should be ready to enter afternoon examinations at 02:15pm.
+You can enter the examination room up to 45 minutes after the doors open, (i.e. until 10:00 am for mornings and 3pm for afternoons).
 After those times, contact the Assessment Office.
 You may not leave an examination during the first 45 minutes of writing time, (i.e. 10:15 am for mornings and 3:15pm for afternoons) or the last 15 minutes.
 You need to get the Examination Supervisor's permission to leave the room before the end of the examination.
 Children are not allowed in the examination room.

 Material NOT Allowed in the Examination

 Spare paper, text books, study notes, calculators, electronic dictionaries and computers may not be brought into the examination rooms without authority in writing from the examiner.
 Cellular/mobile telephones, pagers and other communication or storage devices, including wearable technology such as smart watches are prohibited from the examination room.
 Students are advised not to write on their hands (or anywhere else on their person or clothing) as such writing may give rise to suspicion that the writing was brought into the examination.
 Students bringing unauthorised or prohibited materials into the examination room may face disciplinary action that may affect your examination result.
 Cheating in any matter connected with assessment is prohibited.

 Material Allowed in the Examination